y0unghe/yiwo/_pages/privacypolicy.md

 ---

 # Privacy Policy
-This Privacy Policy governs the manner in which Ceek App collects, uses, maintains and discloses information collected from users (each, a "User") of the http://www.Ceek.cool website ("Site").
+This Privacy Policy governs the manner in which Bleem App collects, uses, maintains and discloses information collected from users (each, a "User") of the https://bleem.fubaimaomei.com/ website ("Site").

 <br>